How to Install and Configure RethinkDB System on Ubuntu Linux

 sudo apt install rethinkdb

-After installing, the commands below can be used to stop, start and enable the RethinkDB service.
+After installation, the commands below can stop, start, and enable the RethinkDB service.

 sudo systemctl stop rethinkdb